Siddarth24n/Databricks-Clicks-Streaming-Project/README.md

 ## About the Project

 This is a hands-on project I created to explore how **real-time data pipelines** work using **Databricks Structured Streaming** and **Delta Lake**.
-I wanted to simulate how websites track user activity — like clicks on pages — and see how to ingest, process, and analyze that data as it arrives in real time.
+I wanted to simulate how websites track user activity, like clicks on pages, and see how to ingest, process, and analyze that data as it arrives in real time.

 Instead of relying on external tools like Kafka or Azure Event Hub, I used **DBFS (Databricks File System)** to keep things simple and accessible, especially since I’m using Databricks on the Standard Tier.